maverick0o0/SQLBurp/README.md

 ### Sending a request

 Right-click any request in Proxy, Repeater, Target, or anywhere else in Burp and select **Send to SQLMap API**.
-The scan is submitted immediately using the current configuration panel settings.
+The scan is submitted immediately using the current Options tab settings.

-### ⚡ Configuration panel
+### ⚡ Options tab

+The Options tab is split into four sections.

+#### Core Options

 | Setting | Description |
 | --- | --- |